-Brucella melitensis infection in certain breeds of sheep causes clinical disease similar to that in goats (see Brucellosis in Goats).
-However, B ovis produces a disease unique to sheep, in which epididymitis and orchitis impair fertility—the principal economic effect.
-Occasionally, placentitis and abortion are seen, and there may be perinatal mortality.
-The disease was first described in New Zealand and Australia and has since been reported from many sheep-raising areas of the world.
-B ovis infection among sheep in the USA is rare.
+Brucella melitensis infection in certain breeds of sheep causes clinical signs of disease similar to those in goats Brucellosis in Goats The clinical signs of brucellosis in goats are similar to those in cattle.
+The disease is prevalent in most countries in which goats are an important food-producing animal, and milk is a common... read more .
+However, B ovis produces a disease unique to sheep, in which epididymitis and orchitis impair fertility—the key economic effect.
+Occasionally, placentitis and abortion occur, and there may be perinatal mortality.
+The disease was first described in New Zealand and Australia and has since been reported in many sheep-raising regions of the world.
+B ovis infection among sheep in the US is rare.

 There is no evidence that the disease is present in any other animal species.
 Rare natural and experimental infections in farmed red deer stags have been reported in New Zealand.

-Rams as young as 8 wk have been infected experimentally by various nonvenereal routes.
-The disease can be transmitted among rams by direct contact.
-Active infection in ewes is unusual but has developed after mating with naturally infected rams.
+Rams as young as 8 weeks have been infected experimentally via various nonvenereal routes.
+The disease can be transmitted among rams by direct contact (mounting behavior).
+Active infection in ewes is unusual but has developed after breeding with naturally infected rams.
+Transmission from ewes to uninfected rams is possible but not as common as direct contact from young rams mounting each other.
 Contaminated pastures do not appear to be important in spread of the disease.
 Infection frequently persists in rams, and a high percentage shed B ovis intermittently for several years.

-Because not all infected rams show palpable abnormalities of scrotal tissues (and not all cases of epididymitis are due to brucellosis), the remaining rams must be examined further.
-Rams shedding organisms, but having no lesions, must be identified by culture of semen.
-Repeated examinations may be necessary to identify intermittent shedders.
+Rams shedding organisms, but having no lesions, can be identified by means of microbial culture of semen samples, although repeated examinations may be necessary to identify intermittent shedders.
 Microscopic examination of stained semen smears may also be helpful; fluorescent antibody examination is a highly specific diagnostic aid.
 Serologic tests used for eradication of disease and certification of animals include indirect ELISA, complement fixation, hemagglutination inhibition, indirect agglutination, and gel diffusion.

 Incidence and spread of the disease may be reduced by regular examination of rams before the breeding season and culling of those with obvious genital abnormalities.
 Because susceptibility in rams increases markedly with age, it is advantageous to keep a young ram flock and isolate noninfected rams from older, possibly infected rams.

 Immunization of weaner rams with attenuated (Rev. 1) B melitensis has been recommended in some countries.
-Because infection in ewes apparently originates almost exclusively from service by infected rams, lamb losses through infection of ewes may be controlled economically by restricting vaccination to rams.
-There is no recommended vaccination in the USA.
+Because infection in ewes apparently originates almost exclusively from service by infected rams, economic effects of lamb losses due to infection of ewes may be controlled by restricting vaccination to rams.
+There is no recommended vaccination in the US.

-Chlortetracycline and streptomycin used concurrently have effected bacteriologic cures.
-However, treatment is not economic except in especially valuable rams, and even if infection is eliminated, fertility may remain impaired.
+Chlortetracycline and streptomycin administered concurrently have effected bacteriologic cures.
+However, treatment is not economically feasible except in especially valuable rams, and even if infection is eliminated, fertility may remain impaired.